-In accordance with the 2018 Regulations, the energy use and associated greenhouse gas emissions are for those within the UK only for all assets that come under an operational control boundary.
-This includes 13 schools controlled during the reporting period along with personal vehicles used for business mileage ("grey fleet").
-The Trust does not own any vehicles (e.g. minibuses).
+In accordance with the 2018 Regulations, the energy use and associated greenhouse gas emissions are for those assets owned or operated within the UK only as defined by the operational control boundary.
+This includes all 17 schools controlled during the reporting period and minibuses along with the mandatory inclusion of scope 3 business travel in employee-owned or hire vehicles (grey fleet).